Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• The historical 30 days volatility over 5 years of ETFMG Alternative Harvest ETF is 50%, which is greater, thus worse compared to the benchmark SPY (21.5%) in the same period.
+• The volatility over 5 years of ETFMG Alternative Harvest ETF is 52.3%, which is larger, thus worse compared to the benchmark SPY (17.5%) in the same period.

 DownVol: